CheckoutFinland/checkout-finland-php-sdk/README.md

 # php-sdk
-PHP SDK for using Checkout Finland's PSP API
+PHP SDK for using OP Payment Service (previously known as Checkout Finland) PSP API.